 My fellow dietitians have lots of interesting easy and low-sugar desserts posted on their sites.
-This Iced Pumpkin Spice Muffin recipe by Dietitian Deanna does require baking, but the preparation is very simple and it doesn’t contain any added sugar.
+Lara Clevenger has a useful list of dietitian-approved desserts, and the preparation for many of these is generally very simple and will help you keep added sugar intake under control.

 I’ve chosen desserts that are easy to incorporate into your cooking, with a minimal time investment.
 One of the best ways to make changes in your diet stick is to find ways to make the changes easy-to-implement, unintimidating and without requiring any big investments in time and money.